cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 We then use these adjusted counts to estimate the CLI percentage as described above.

-### Backfill
+### Backwards padding

-To help with the reporting delay, we perform the following simple "backfill" correction on each location.
+To help with the reporting delay, we perform the following simple correction on each location.
 At each time $$t$$, we consider the total visit count.
 If the value is less than a minimum sample threshold, we go back to the previous time $$t-1$$, and add this visit count to the previous total, again